 In the early years, work was required to improve parking facilities, accessibility, and interpretation for visitors to Fota House.
 Fáilte Ireland – Ireland’s national tourism authority – partnered with the Irish Heritage Trust to support this work.

-Another key restoration project undertaken was in the walled garden or frameyard, where Fota’s derelict glasshouses were restored to their former glory.
-Conservation and restoration work has continued across Fota House and the Estate.
-In 2024 an extensive reroofing project was undertaken while balancing the functional needs of the house with environmental sustainability considerations.
+Another key restoration project was undertaken in the walled garden or frameyard, where Fota’s derelict glasshouses were restored to their former glory.

 Plans for the Future

-We are continuing to invest in projects such as the restoration of Fota’s impressive art collection and efforts to establish our grounds as a Bee Sanctuary of national importance.
-We also want to continue to enhance Fota’s remarkable gardens and glasshouses, as an amenity for locals and visitors and as an educational resource.
+We continue to invest in projects like the restoration of Fota’s impressive art collection and efforts to establish our grounds as a Bee Sanctuary of national importance.

 Our aim is to fulfil the potential of Fota House, Arboretum & Gardens as a local amenity, a national asset, and an international resource for learning about Irish heritage, culture, biodiversity, and sustainability.